 1962 Brian Epstein signs a contract to manage The Beatles through 1977 (neither he nor they last until then)

 TODAY’S FIRST . . .

-1971 The Magic Kingdom of Walt Disney World opens in Orlando, Florida (world’s largest manmade tourist attraction)
+1971 The Magic Kingdom at Walt Disney World opens in Orlando FL (eventually the world’s largest man-made tourist attraction)

 TODAY’S RECORD . . .

 1997 Gul Mohammed, world’s shortest man at 22.1 inches (56 cm), dies

 [Fri] “Annabelle”; “Gone Girl” open in movie theaters

 [Fri] Diversity Day

 [Fri] World Smile Day

 This Week Is … Universal Children’s Week